CBorowski-dev/docs-operaton-org/content/installation/full/was/manual-liberty.md

 {{< /note >}}

-This guide will show you what to place in the `$SERVER_CONFIG_DIR` folder, and what to add in the `server.xml` file to successfully install Camunda 7 on WebSphere Liberty.
+This guide will show you what to place in the `$SERVER_CONFIG_DIR` folder, and what to add in the `server.xml` file to successfully install Operatonon WebSphere Liberty.

 At the end of the installation, your Liberty server folder should have the following structure: